 This section is non-normative.

-Long term access grant tokens need to be accompanied by a Proof of Possession (PoP) for the private key corresponding to the public key included in the access grant token.
-This requirement enables a longer validity for this kind of tokens, ranging from a few days to a even a year.
+Long-term access grant tokens MUST to be accompanied by a Proof of Possession (PoP) for the private key corresponding to the public key included in the access grant token.
+This requirement enables a longer validity for this kind of tokens, ranging from a several days to a even a year.
 By adding the PoP, an eavesdropper is prevented to reuse an access token request, impersonating the client.
 Without a PoP, the longer the validity of an access grant token, the higher the risk an attacker could intercept and reuse it.
-PoP for JWT are defined in [[RFC7800]], but in essence, a PoP enables the requester to proof to the server that it has access to a private key, without disclosing it.
-Traditionally that would require the server to create a random challenge, or nonce, and ask the client to sign it with its private key.
+PoP for JWT are defined in [[RFC7800]].
+In essence, PoP enables the requester to proof to the server that it has access to a private key, without disclosing it.
+Traditionally, this is done by the server generating a random challenge, or nonce, and ask the client to sign it with its private key.
 Along with the public key, the server would be able to verify the PoP.
 This scheme would require an extra step in the protocols, where the client ask for the nonce.

-In order to avoid this extra step, the client can generate the nonce itself.
-The server would need to check that nonces are not reused.
-Although logging previous nonces at the server side would work for small environments, the use of an incremental nonce in the form of a timestamp is proposed.
+To avoid this extra step, the client MAY generate the nonce itself.
+In this case, the server must ensure that nonces are not reused.
+While logging previously used nonces on the server may work in small-scale environments, a more scalable approach is to use an incremental nonce based on a timestamp.
 One of the drawbacks of this proposal is that the server has no means to check whether the PoP has been precomputed or not.
 However, this is irrelevant from the eavesdropper point of view.

-In case freshness of the PoP was a critical requirement, a public source of randomness to obtain the nonce could be used, e.g. Leage of Entropy or Interoperable Randomness Beacons.
+If PoP freshness is a critical requirement, the nonce could be derived from a public source of randomness, such as the Leage of Entropy or Interoperable Randomness Beacons.
 That would provide the server a mean to check freshness of the PoP but on the other hand, it would require the client to access the public source of randomness every time it needs to create a PoP which is against the main design goals for the long term access grant token.

 Client Context